AI-Cultural-Heritage-Lab/l3_manual/README.md

 * Treat model outputs as **claims or objects of analysis, not sources of historical authority**.
 * Clearly distinguish AI-generated material from authentic historical or archival material.

-### Work responsibly with people and historical materials
+### Work responsibly with people, sensitive content, and historical materials
 * Do not assume that something is ethically unrestricted simply because it is publicly accessible.
-* Use sensitive, violent, hateful, testimonial, archival, or culturally restricted materials only to the extent necessary for the research.
+* Be aware that some of the material we work with contains highly sensitive, violent, or hateful content.
+All material (including testimonial, archival, or culturally-restricted content) should also be treated with sensitivity.
+Please take care that such material is not distributed beyond the research teams working with it.
 * Ask for historical, cultural, linguistic, ethical, or methodological expertise when you need it.
 * Raise concerns involving ethics, security, interpersonal conflict, historical sensitivity, or potential harm early.

 ### Collaborate and give credit
 * Share knowledge, methods, documentation, and emerging findings with your collaborators.
 * Credit conceptual, historical, technical, administrative, curatorial, and relational labor proportionately.
 * When presenting Lab work, acknowledge the Lab, contributors, partners, funders, and relevant archives or institutions.
+Usually a screenshot of the Lab, the lab participants, and/or relevant funders is appropriate.

 ### When you need help
 For routine questions, start with **your project or pillar collaborators and existing documentation**.
 If you still need help, contact **Aileen**.
 Kathryn, Ulysses, and Sophia are also available for support.
 Bring unresolved, sensitive, institutional, or major project concerns to the appropriate member of the leadership team or Todd.